Asymptotic prime divisors over complete intersection rings: Introduction

 Let $(A,\mathfrak{m})$ be a local complete intersection ring.
 Let $M,N$ be two finitely generated $A$-modules and $I$ an ideal of $A$.
 The complexity of the pair $(M,N)$ is defined to be the number

-where $\mu(D)$ denote the number of minimal generators of a finitely generated $A$-module $D$.
-In \cite[Theorem 7.1]{Pu13}, the second author proved that $\cx_A(M,I^j N)$ is constant for all $j\gg 0$.
+where $\mu(D)$ denotes the minimal number of generators of a finitely generated $A$-module $D$.
+In \cite[Theorem 7.1]{Pu13}, the second author proved that $\cx_A(M,I^j N)$ is constant for all $j \gg 0$.
 In Section~\ref{Support varieties}, we prove that

-The rest of the paper are organized as follows.
+The rest of the paper is organized as follows.
 In Section~\ref{Module structure}, we give some graded module structures which we use in order to prove our main results.
-The finiteness result on asymptotic primes are proved in Section~\ref{Asymptotic associated primes: Finiteness}; while the stability result is shown in Section~\ref{Asymptotic associated primes: Stability}.
-Then, in Section~\ref{Asymptotic associated primes: The geometric case}, we prove the analogous results on asymptotic primes for complete intersection rings which arise in algebraic geometry.
+The finiteness results on asymptotic primes are proved in Section~\ref{Asymptotic associated primes: Finiteness}; while the stability results are shown in Section~\ref{Asymptotic associated primes: Stability}.
+Then, in Section~\ref{Asymptotic associated primes: The geometric case}, we prove the analogous results on associated primes for complete intersection rings which arise in algebraic geometry.
 Finally, in Section~\ref{Support varieties}, we prove $(\dagger\dagger)$.